shive1807/backgammon/Backgammon/Assets/Scripts/Commands/README_CommandPattern.md

 - Lightweight command for UI management
 - **Visual Command**: Not included in turn resets (IsGameStateCommand = false)

+### HighlightAvailableCoinsCommand
+- Highlights coins that can be moved with current dice values
+- Handles spawn point priority logic
+- Tracks highlighted coins for proper undo functionality
+- **Visual Command**: Not included in turn resets (IsGameStateCommand = false)

+### CheckTurnEndCommand
+- Checks if a turn should end based on remaining dice and available moves
+- Automatically triggers turn over when no moves are possible
+- Validates move availability using same logic as move commands
+- **Turn Management Command**: Not included in turn resets (IsGameStateCommand = false)

+### GameSetupCommand
+- Handles initial game setup including tower initialization and coin placement
+- Replaces direct GameBoard setup logic with command pattern
+- Sets up starting positions according to backgammon rules
+- **Setup Command**: Not included in turn resets (IsGameStateCommand = false)

 ### StartTurnCommand
 - Combines dice rolling with turn setup
 - **Turn Setup Command**: Not included in turn resets (IsGameStateCommand = false)